 It was not yet 8 a.m., and the Batman pajama crisis was in full bloom.
-Jonah, my 5-year-old son, was sobbing over the loss of his favorite pajamas, which had been tossed down the incinerator chute by his grandmother after a bathroom accident had rendered them unsalvageable (at least in her mind).
-My 2-year-old daughter, Rebecca, was clinging to her grandfather as he tried to comfort Jonah.
+My 5-year-old son was sobbing over the loss of his favorite pajamas, which had been tossed down the incinerator chute by his grandmother after a bathroom accident had rendered them unsalvageable (at least in her mind).
+My 2-year-old daughter was clinging to her grandfather as he tried to comfort my son.
 And my husband and I were 5,000 blissful miles away, sunning ourselves on a secluded stretch of beach in a remote village in Turkey.

 It was Day 2 of our kids' 10-day stay with their grandparents in Manhattan.
 Our long-awaited vacation, a year in the planning, was going off without a hitch.
 The home front was a little more complicated.

 My friends had been stunned to hear that my parents had agreed to take care of a toddler and a preschooler for a week and a half.
 "Boy, your parents are really going to hold this one over your head," one mom at preschool said to me.

 Actually my parents had always loved looking after my son and, later, his sister, as long as one condition was met: The children had to be delivered to and picked up from their home on East 61st Street.
 Like many New Yorkers, they seemed to believe that it was just a quick jaunt through the tunnel for me to get to their apartment from my home in central New Jersey, while the trip for them to New Jersey was a harrowing, hours-long trek.